WashingtonSTEM/Horizons_Public/README.md

     C) Found in 1.Data/Raw_Data/2025_Exports of this repo -> save to your local 'Horizons/1.Data/Raw_Data/2025' folder
     * FAFSA Completion by Subgroup Report for Horizons Partnerships.xlsx

-3. Download raw data for 2025 (& additional years as needed), as noted in the script and save to your local 'Horizons/1.Data/Raw_Data/2025' folder.

-5. Save the raw data to *1.Data/Raw_Data/2025_Exports* (& additional years as needed).
+3. Download raw data for 2025 (& additional years as needed), as noted in the script.
+Save the raw data to *1.Data/Raw_Data/2025_Exports* (& additional years as needed).

-6. Update the current year in the script.
+4. Update the current year in the script.
 Update the base directory in the script to match yours. *If needing to run multiple years (2025, + 2026, etc) use the script to run one year at a time to properly build prior year data sets.*

-7. Make needed updates to the script, noted throughout the script as "Action Items".
+5. Make needed updates to the script, noted throughout the script as "Action Items".
 Run start to finish.
 See console notes and *Review Step* at the end of the script for quality check.
 As needed, make changes and rerun script.
    ## Potential updates needed, noted as "Action items":
    * Review the *Check for changed column names and update as needed, then run remainder of script* ouptut and add code to need rename columns immeditaly after reading in new file to ensure script works properly.
    * Add new redacted ranges to the *#Function to clean any improper redacted ranges* as instructed by *⚠️ Values in RedactedPct containing letters (possible issues)* message in the console after running script.
    * Add additional years as needed to the *filter(High.School.Academic.Year %in% c("2023-2024","2024-2025"))  %>% # **ACTION ITEM**: Add additional years here as needed.* line of code.

-8. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
+6. Download the workbook (found in the workbook folder of this repo) and reconnect to the newly written files in your local *1.Data/Dashboard_Files* folder.
 Using the Missing_Districts.csv file, update footnotes in dashboard as needed.
 Save your own version of the workbook! #DRAFT - DASHBOARD WILL BE UPLOADED TO REPO EARLY AUGUST

 # Learn more: